 The family of a Chelmsford woman who died a day after thyroid surgery at Brockton Hospital was awarded $14.5 million by Middlesex County, Massachusetts jury in a medical malpractice case this week after five hours of deliberation.
 Under a favorable provision of Massachusetts law, the award included more than $5 million in interest.

 Plaintiff’s decedent was a 30-year-old woman who went to the doctor because of a lump on her thyroid gland.
-Her surgeons did a biopsy on the benign lump but in recovery, someone noticed that her abdomen was swollen and her stomach and legs had turned blue.
-She apparently developed abdominal compartment syndrome from the air that had gotten into her stomach.
+Her surgeons did a biopsy on the benign lump, but in recovery, someone noticed that her abdomen was swollen and her stomach and legs had turned blue.
+She developed abdominal compartment syndrome from the air that had gotten into her stomach.

 Some people think you need a broken bone to have compartmental syndrome.
 You don’t.
-When you after an accident and there is great pain that is not proportional to what you would expect, that is a sign you need to dig further to look for compartmental syndrome.
+When after an accident and there is great pain that is not proportional to what you would expect, that is a sign you need to dig further to look for compartmental syndrome.